xendarboh/xendev/README.md

 ### Watchman

-For best results (of `coc-tsserver`), add a `.watchmanconfig` project root file specifying dirs to ignore, for example:
+Watchman is globally configured to only consider `.watchmanconfig` as a project root file.
+To enable project watching, add a `.watchmanconfig` file which can be empty (`{}`) or more ideally configure project dirs to ignore.
+For example:

 ```json
 {